This is the second half of Darkstar (Laynia Petrovna)’s character profile, to facilitate reading on smartphones.

 (During these scenes the Champs displayed much more chemistry/sympatico than they ever did during the 1970s.
 It is thus possible that there were a series of informal reunions over the decades.)

 A statuesque Eastern Slavic beauty with flowing, silky pale blonde hair.
 It’s tough, aye, to be a superheroine.

 Darkstar is usually drawn with blue eyes.
 Our background block kept the official brown, out of blind respect for authority.
 But brown doesn’t show up much.

-Her 1970s costume was tight, high-waisted purple trousers, a dark blue tunic (perhaps silk) without bouffant sleeves and dark leather boots.
+Her 1970s costume was tight, high-waisted purple trousers, a dark blue tunic (perhaps silk) with bouffant sleeves and dark leather boots.
 Plus her headband-like tiara – some people are huge fans of the tiara.

 If the tunic were a blouse, this outfit wouldn’t be dramatically different from some 1970s women’s fashions.
 Especially with the large pendant she wore.

 She switches to the black body glove in 1980.
 Her jewel is removed from the pendant, and set on her tiara.

 However, she rips the jewel from her tiara in 1981.
 Its setting is then replaced by a decorative circle or diamond motif.

 The uniform with the silver “Kirby crackles” motifs instead of the yellow diamond appears in 1998.
 She also has a variant costume where the silver is instead golden.